 A black eye is most commonly a result of bruising due to an injury.
 It occurs when fluid collects in the tissues around the eyes and blood vessels under the skin’s surface become broken.
 A black eye is usually accompanied by swelling of the affected area.

-A black eye is also referred to as “shiner”.
-The term is believed to be coined back in 1904, because the appearance of a black eye seemed to have a shine to it.
-Alternative explanation suggests it’s called shiner because it appears as if a person applied black shoe shine around the eye.
+A black eye is also referred to as a “shiner.”
+The term is believed to have been coined back in 1904 because the appearance of a black eye seemed to have a shine to it.
+Alternative explanation suggests it’s called a shiner because it appears as if a person applied black shoe shine around the eye.

 Serious causes of black eyes include cellulitis (a serious infection around the eye) and skull fracture.